C-P-Bijalwan/DataAnalysis_RetailOrders/README.md

-# It is an ETL based End to End Data Analysis Project where we Extracted data from Kaggle API , then performed cleaning and transformation using Pythona,Pandas and at the end loaded data into SQL Server.
+ETL based Data Analysis Project where data is extracted from Kaggle API, then performed cleaning and transformation using python,pandas and at the end loaded data into SQL Server.